Ron Hornaday Jr.: 2000–2004

 Hornaday began racing full-time in the Busch Series in 2000.
 He picked up wins at Nazareth Speedway and Indianapolis Raceway Park and finished fifth in points, runner-up to Kevin Harvick for Rookie of the Year honors.
 He was also voted Most Popular Driver.
-However, Earnhardt elected to move Hornaday's team up to the Cup series in 2001 and hire Michael Waltrip to drive the car, and Hornaday was released.
+However, Earnhardt elected to move Hornaday's team up to the Cup Series in 2001 and hire Michael Waltrip to drive the car, and Hornaday was released.

 Hornaday signed with A.J.
-Foyt Racing in the Cup series, driving the No. 14 Conseco-sponsored Pontiac Grand Prix.
-Despite posting a ninth-place finish at Las Vegas, Hornaday struggled throughout the year and finished 38th in points with just two Top 20 finishes and four DNQ's in the second half of the season.
+Foyt Racing in the Cup Series, driving the No. 14 Conseco Pontiac Grand Prix.
+Despite posting a 9th-place finish at Las Vegas, Hornaday struggled throughout the year and finished 38th in points with just two top-twenty finishes and four DNQ's in the second half of the season.
 Hornaday later criticized Foyt for dismissing him so late in the season, although Foyt unsuccessfully offered Hornaday a Cup Series return in mid-2002.
-During the 2001 season, Hornaday returned to the Busch Series on a part-time basis, running the No. 11 for HighLine Performance Group before finishing out the year with The Curb Agajanian Performance Group, posting three Top 10's.
+During the 2001 season, Hornaday returned to the Busch Series on a part-time basis, running the No. 11 for HighLine Performance Group before finishing out the year with The Curb Agajanian Performance Group, posting three top-tens.

 In 2002, he drove for Hendrick Motorsports' truck team at the season-opening Florida Dodge Dealers 250, where he finished 12th.
-After Hendrick closed the doors to its truck team, Hornaday moved to their Busch program, filling in for an injured Ricky Hendrick in the No. 5 GMAC-sponsored Chevy, his best finish 15th at Darlington Raceway.
-A few races later, he replaced Lyndon Amick in the No. 26 Dr Pepper-sponsored car for Carroll Racing.
-He had eight Top 10s and a pole, finishing 18th in points despite only running 30 of the 36 races.
-He also capped the season off with a win in the truck series at Homestead-Miami Speedway, driving for Xpress Motorsports.
+After Hendrick closed the doors to its truck team, Hornaday moved to their Busch program, filling in for an injured Ricky Hendrick in the No. 5 GMAC Chevy, his best finish fifteenth at Darlington Raceway.
+A few races later, he replaced Lyndon Amick in the No. 26 Dr Pepper car for Carroll Racing.
+He had eight top-tens and a pole, finishing eighteenth in points despite only running thirty of the 36 races.
+He also capped the season off with a win in the Truck Series at Homestead-Miami Speedway, driving for Xpress Motorsports.

-In 2003, Hornaday signed to drive the No. 2 ACDelco-sponsored Chevy for Richard Childress Racing.
-He won at Nazareth and posted 17 Top 10s, finishing third in points.
-Hornaday was noted for his consistency in 2003, as he finished all 34 races and completed all but 30 laps run over the entire season.
-In 2004, he followed up with a win at The Milwaukee Mile and 16 more Top 10 finishes.
+In 2003, Hornaday signed to drive the No. 2 ACDelco Chevy for Richard Childress Racing.
+He won at Nazareth and posted seventeen top-tens, finishing third in points.
+Hornaday was noted for his consistency in 2003, as he finished all 34 races and completed all but thirty laps run over the entire season.
+In 2004, he followed up with a win at The Milwaukee Mile and sixteen more top-ten finishes.
 Hornaday again finished all the races he started and finished fourth in points.